FerRacimo/Archaeomics/PCAandAdmixture.md

 In this tutorial we will be using ...

-We'll begin by downloading a gentoype data file from Lazaridis et al. 2016, containing SNP capture data from a variety of present-day and ancient populations:
+We'll begin by downloading a genotype data file from Lazaridis et al. 2016, containing SNP capture data from a variety of present-day and ancient populations:

 ...